 Ironing Board Template Download Instructions

-Click on the purple button below to download the free pattern – available to email subscribers!
+Click on the pink button below to download the free pattern – available to email subscribers!
 You can sign up to be on the list.
 If you are already signed up, just re-enter your email address and you will be taken to the download page!

 Open the file and print it out.
 This pattern will print on 8 pages, 8.5″ by 11″ or A4.
 Print the pattern at 100% or DO NOT SCALE.